Inca road system: Religious

 The high altitude shrines were directly related to the cult of Nature and specifically to the mountains, typical of the Inca society, which the Incas formalized by the construction of religious structures on the mountain peaks.
-Mountains are the apus, or deities, in the universe of Andean beliefs that are still holding today; they have a spiritual connotation linked to the future of Nature and human existence.
-This is why the Incas held many rituals, including the sacrifice of children, goods, and llamas, at the mountain tops, but not all mountains had the same religious connotation nor in all of them sanctuaries were built.
+Mountains are the apus, or deities, in the universe of Andean beliefs that are still held today; they have a spiritual connotation linked to the future of Nature and human existence.
+The Incas held many rituals, including the sacrifice of children, goods, and llamas, at the mountain tops as part of this belief.
+However, not all mountains held the same religious connotation nor were sanctuaries built on all of them.
 The only way to reach the summits of the mountains for worship was by connecting the road system to high altitude paths in order to reach the sacred places.
 They were ritual roads that culminated in the peaks, at the point of contact between the earthly and the sacred space.
 Some of them reached high altitudes above sea level, such as mount Chañi, which had a road that started at the base and went to the summit at an elevation of 5,949 m.

 In addition to high altitude shrines, there were also many holy shrines or religious sites, called wak’a, that were a part of the Zeq’e system along and near the roads, especially around the capital city, Cusco.
 These shrines were either natural or modified features of the landscape, as well as buildings, where the Inca would visit for worship.

 Some important places of worship were directly connected by the main Inca roads.
-Such is the case of the sanctuary of Pachacamac through which the coastal road passed, just south of present days Lima.
+Such is the case of the sanctuary of Pachacamac through which the coastal road passed, just south of present day Lima.